 Harken’s integral hydraulic backstay adjuster provides the power to optimize sail shape quickly.
 The cylinder features a built-in, double-acting pump that delivers oil when the handle is both pushed and pulled.
 This moves oil through the system twice as fast as single-acting pumps on other integrals.

-Assemblies include a hardcoat-anodized aluminum cylinder* and pump, valve, gauge, and stainless pump handle with three attachment options: pin installs handle permanently; O-ring secures handle in socket, but is not permanent; nonlocking handle installs without O-ring and roll pin.
+Assemblies include a hardcoat-anodized aluminum cylinder and pump, valve, gauge, and stainless pump handle with three attachment options: pin installs handle permanently; O-ring secures handle in socket, but is not permanent; nonlocking handle installs without O-ring and roll pin.
 All pins and plugs are stainless steel.
 Cylinders include a clevis on both ends.
-Standard eye-jaw toggles fit all Harken® cylinders.
+Standard eye-jaw toggles fit all Harken cylinders.

-The pressure release knob turns clockwise to close and pump, counterclockwise to release.
+The pressure-release knob turns clockwise to close and pump, counterclockwise to release.
 When closing the pump, the knob cannot be over-tightened by hand, preventing damage to the valve.
 Release speed depends on how far open the knob is turned.
 Pressure relief is factory set to prevent crew from over-tensioning the backstay.

 An analog gauge with pressure increments reading 0 - 5 (0 - 5000 psi) is prominently mounted at the top of the cylinder.
 The gauge adjusts to four positions for easy viewing from the cockpit.

-Harken integral backstay adjusters come in four sizes to fit boats with 5 to 10 mm (7/32 to 3/8 in) wire—approximately 9 to 18 m (30 to 60 ft).
+Harken integral backstay adjusters come in four sizes to fit boats with 5 - 10 mm (7/32 - 3/8") wire—approximately 9 - 18 m (30 - 60').